Discover England's oldest University City

-The City of Oxford's entire centre comprises historic college buildings, places of worship, laboratories, libraries, and old halls.
+The City of Oxford's entire centre comprises of historic college buildings, places of worship, laboratories, libraries, and old halls.
 It looks much like a film set.
 The city has played itself in Inspector Morse, Mid Sommer Murders and Brideshead Revisited.
 The wide variety of spectacular old and atmospheric buildings has led filmmakers to use the University for fantasy films, such as The Harry Potter franchise, The X-Men and The Golden Compass.
-One of our most popular driver-guided day tours from is our Oxford and Blenheim Palace.
+One of our most popular driver-guided day tours from is our Oxford and Warwick Castle.

 The City of Dreaming Spires

 A brief history of Oxford

 The town was initially called Oxanforda and marked a point at which Saxon ox drovers could ford the River Thames.
 Later a ferry operated at the same location; today called Folly Bridge, the river is called the Isis, a shortened term from the Latin name Thamesis or Thames.
 A small monastery established nearby.
 In 872, King Alfred passed through and got into deep conversation with some of the residents.
 The conversation went on for several days, and Oxfords reputation for scholarly debate was born.
 It was to become a critical Saxon centre.
 Later in the 11th century, council gatherings took place here.
 In 1066, it was the sixth most significant town in England.

 There is so much to see in Oxford

 Without a guide, it is easy to miss those hidden gems.
 Often visitors arrive anticipating that the world-famous Oxford University will comprise just one genuinely spectacular building.
 It's a collegiate made up of almost forty colleges each within magnificent historic buildings, gardens and courtyards.